saeedvdi/ComputeCanada/README.md

 # How to borrow node for you simulation run
 salloc --nodes=<number of nodes needed> --ntasks-per-node=<> --mem-per-cpu=<> --time=24:0:0

+MOOSE_JOBS is a loose influential environment variable that dictates how many cores to use when executing many of our scripts.
+While operating on INL HPC login nodes alongside everyone else, it is courtesy to limit your CPU core usage.
+We prefer that users limit themselves to 6:

+export MOOSE_JOBS=6

+METHODS is an influential environment variable that dictates how to build libMesh.
+If this variable is not set, libMesh will by default build 4 methods (taking 4x longer to finish).
+Most of the time, folks will want to use optimized methods:

+export METHODS=opt

 # HPC_ComputeCanada_Moose
 How to install moose framework on ComputeCanada HPC